-75 Taxes on income, profits, & capital gains: corporations.
+&lt;sup>75 Taxes on income, profits, & capital gains: corporations.

-76 Teima et al. (2010) highlighted that SMEs contribute up to 45 percent of employment in developing countries.
+&lt;sup>76 Teima et al. (2010) highlighted that SMEs contribute up to 45 percent of employment in developing countries.
 It is also worth mentioning that the employment effect from greater access to financial services could be dived into two sub-effects: (i) new job creation and (ii) an increase in labor demand from existing businesses.
 However, data unavailability on such a variables does not allow to distinguish these specific effects in the analysis that could be of policy-relevant recommendations.

-77 An alternative popular approach in the literature to test whether the effect of financial inclusion on non-resource tax-to-GDP ratio would transmit through the considered channels, consists to run our baseline regression interacting the financial inclusion indicator with each transmission channel (see e.g., Caballero, 2016; Compaore et al., 2020 among other).
-If the coefficients associated with financial inclusion indicator works out to be non-significant when the interactive terms and the transmission channels are included, we then conclude that the effect financial
+&lt;sup>77 An alternative popular approach in the literature to test whether the effect of financial inclusion on non-resource tax-to-GDP ratio would transmit through the considered channels, consists of running our baseline regression interacting the financial inclusion measure with each transmission channel (see e.g., Caballero, 2016; Compaore et al., 2020 among other).
+If the coefficients associated with financial inclusion measure works out to be non-significant when the interactive terms and the transmission channels are included, we then conclude that the effect financial inclusion on tax revenue can be assumed to operate through private consumption and job creation as a result of business development and expansion.
+Based on this approach, the results also confirm our hypothesis.